wujiyang/MTCNN_TRAIN/README.md

 5. to be continue.

 ## How to use
-For training PNet and RNet, I use the Widerface for face classification and face bounding box regression.
-For training ONet, I use Widerface for face classification and face bounding box regression and use [Training Dataset](http://mmlab.ie.cuhk.edu.hk/archive/CNN_FacePoint.htm) for face landmark regression.
+For training PNet and RNet, I only use the [Widerface](http://mmlab.ie.cuhk.edu.hk/projects/WIDERFace/) for face classification and face bounding box regression.
+For training ONet, I use [Widerface](http://mmlab.ie.cuhk.edu.hk/projects/WIDERFace/) for face classification and face bounding box regression and use [Training Dataset](http://mmlab.ie.cuhk.edu.hk/archive/CNN_FacePoint.htm) for face landmark regression.

 1. Train PNet
 ``` python